 If you do not feel prepared for Elementary II, you may choose to audit Elementary I or review Elementary I material over the summer before taking Elementary II.

 There are several ways for you to demonstrate elementary or intermediate proficiency in a foreign language.

-- Take the appropriate CLEP, AP, or IB exams to earn college-level foreign language credit.
-A wide selection of advanced college credit programs can be applied toward Truman’s foreign language requirements, and you can learn more online.
+Take the appropriate CLEP, AP, or IB exams to earn college-level foreign language credit.
+A wide selection of advanced college credit programs can be applied toward Truman’s foreign language requirements.
+To learn more, see Advanced Placement.

 Yes.
 We prefer you still take the foreign language placement exam.
 Foreign language courses through different institutions can vary and we want to ensure that you are placed at the appropriate level of foreign language courses at Truman.

 If you have taken Ancient Greek, Chinese, Italian, Japanese, Portuguese, or Russian, we do not have an online placement exam for you to take.
 Once you are on campus, we will arrange for you to meet with faculty members from the Classical & Modern Languages Department to determine your appropriate placement.

 If you have not had any foreign language experience, you do not need to take a foreign language placement exam.
 However, you will have to take a foreign language at Truman as there is a foreign language requirement in the Liberal Studies Program.

 Yes.
 If you receive a grade of a C or better on your first attempt, start the language at your placement level, and not have earned credit through transfer or credit by examination, you can earn credit for the courses skipped.
 The cost is $25 per credit hour for the skipped courses.